StackVista/stackstate-docs/configure/stackstate_log_files/linux_sts_log_files.md

 -rw-r--r--.
 1 stackstate stackstate      805 Dec 17 13:52 sync.Postgresql.log
 ```

+{% hint style="info" %}
-Please note that with 1.15.0 release Elasticsearch version used by StackState changed.
-This means that all Elasticsearch logs are no longer kept in `./elasticsearch` subdirectory and all new log files are saved in `./elasticsearch7` subdirectory.
-The old directory can be removed to free some disk space.
+From StackState v1.15.0, the version of Elasticsearch used by StackState changed.
+Elasticsearch logs are now saved in `./elasticsearch7`.
+The old `./elasticsearch` subdirectory can be removed to free some disk space.
+{% endhint %}

 ## Files